Lamiorkor/Climate-Quest/README.txt

 `A` or `b` or `c` or `B` are all right answer inputs

-Wrong inputs at any point will get you kicked from the game
+Wrong inputs at any point may get you kicked from the game